SIMPLE IRA plans are a great choice for a small business. SIMPLE IRA features include:

 Standard correction methods for SIMPLE IRA plan failures

-The employer must use these standard correction methods to correct a failure in the Voluntary Correction Program using streamlined Schedule 4:
+If the employer chooses to use Form 14568-D they must use these standard correction methods to correct a failure in the Voluntary Correction Program:

 - Ineligible plan sponsor